blindnet-io/product-management/README.md

 ### Creating Issues

-If you want to create a new issue, first ensure that the same or similar issue does not exist already.
+If you want to create a new issue, **first ensure that the same or similar issue does not exist already**.
 You can do so by using the search functionality on the _Issues_ page.
 Only in the case that there is no such issue proceed with creating a new issue.
 If the same or similar issue already exists, read it and if needed add to the discussion by commenting on it.

 When creating a new issue, in the right panel you must choose the project related to this new Issue (e.g., Dashboard, Website) and choose one of the following labels: